meieda/architecture-center/docs/microservices/logging-monitoring.md

 **Data fidelity**.
 How accurate are the metrics?
 Averages can hide outliers, especially at scale.
 Also, if the sampling rate is too low, it can smooth out fluctuations in the data.
 It may appear that all requests have about the same end-to-end latency, when in fact a significant fraction of requests are taking much longer.

 **Latency**.
-To enable real-time monitoring and alerts, telemetry data should be available quick.
+To enable real-time monitoring and alerts, telemetry data should be available quickly.
 How "real-time" is the data that appears on the monitoring dashboard?
 A few seconds old?
 More than a minute?

 **Storage.** For logs, it may be most efficient to write the log events to ephemeral storage in the cluster, and configure an agent to ship the log files to more persistent storage.
 Data should eventually be moved to long-term storage so that it's available for retrospective analysis.
 A microservices architecture can generate a large volume of telemetry data, so the cost of storing that data is an important consideration.
 Also consider how you will query the data.